saoudh/Software-Analysis-with-Deep-Learning/README.md

 # Software-Analysis-with-Deep-Learning

+## Installation
+The completion process can be run with the trained model without modification in the code by executing runner.py from the terminal and from the directory CourseProject.
+´´´
+python3 -m src.runner
+´´´
+To train the model and overwrite the old model files, the variable use_stored_model in runner.py has to be set to False first.

+##Requirements
+´´´
+keras
+tensorflow

 ## 1 Approach:
 The algorithm of this implementation runs over several phases with different methods.
 It first predicts the hole size and then predicts the missing tokens of the hole.
 ### 1.1 Hole size prediction: